 - Spices – Cinnamon and nutmeg offer a lovely fall flavor to complement the cranberries.

-- Vegan Yogurt - Yogurt keeps the scones moist.
+- Vegan Yogurt – Yogurt keeps the scones moist.
 I use unsweetened, unflavored plant-based yogurt, but any kind works.
-For example, it will be just fine if your yogurt is sweetened and is already flavored with vanilla.
+For example, it will be just fine if your yogurt is sweetened and already flavored with vanilla.

 - Vanilla – Pure vanilla extract adds a warm sweetness.

-- Cranberries - Fresh or frozen cranberries add a bursting festive touch to the scones.
-Feel free to add in a tablespoon of orange zest as well
+- Cranberries – Fresh or frozen cranberries add a bursting festive touch to the scones.
+Feel free to add a tablespoon of orange zest as well

 For the Almond Glaze